e-Sharp/cpp_primitive_recursive_functions/README.md

 **Giving up the syntax:** Functions would return lambdas instead of values.
 But lambda types are implementation defined and vary from one lambda to another.
 Therefore any crafted function would need to become variadic.
-This is the most reasonable way in my opinion but syntax is to important to be discarded for educational purposes and I didn't have the courage to look into macros.
+This is the most reasonable way in my opinion but syntax is too important for educational purposes to be discarded and I didn't have the courage to look into macros.

 **Giving up compile-time evaluation:** Functions would return `std::function<nat()>` instead of values.
 This is the most straightforward way.